Rogue One Series: Chirruit Imwe and Baze Malbus

 After having watched Rogue One: A Star Wars Story multiple times (by the by, if you haven't seen it, you really should), in preparation for a conference I'll be teaching next month, I'm starting a short series on Rogue One and what roleplayers can learn from it.

 In today's post we will be looking at two of the new characters from the movie, Chirrut Imwe and Baze Malbus, the first two Asian actors to land starring roles in Star Wars.
-And as you can imagine, fair warning: there are spoilers in this post, so be warned.
+And as you can imagine, fair warning: there are spoilers in this post.

 The result is a very unique character: he is constantly praying the same mantra ("I am one with the Force, and the Force is with me"), underlining the central theme of the movie, which is trust (yes, I don't think it's hope: hope is the background, but trust is the true core of the story - more on that and why it matters to roleplayers in the next post on Jyn and Cassian).
 "Trust works both ways," says Jyn, and Chirrut's relationship with the Force works on the same principle: I am one with the Force (following it), and the Force is with me (trusting it).
 The result: a character that, for as little screen time as any "Magnificent Seven" character gets, is very deep and memorable.